Chateaux Amboise in France

 Chateaux Amboise in France -Transportation

-For those traveling from Paris, there are TGV bullet trains can get you to Amboise in well under two hours.
+For those traveling from Paris, there are TGV bullet trains that can get you to Amboise in well under two hours.
 That period I was studying in Tours.
 The train journey to Amboise is 20 minutes (27 km) only, for 10 euros.
 The train station is on the outskirts of the city, 30 minutes walk until the main market town, reachable by a big bridge.

 We enter the cute, small market town where it was once the home of the French royal court.
 Visiting the castle is our first priority to avoid any crowds since its Christmas period and normally gets very busy.